Regular Production Option: Where Used

+SPID and QR Label

 Beginning as early as 1967, and to all models since 1984, GM attached a Service Parts Identification (SPID) label.
+The SPID listed most, but not every, option built into a vehicle.
+Codes are listed in alphanumeric order; both RPOs and the older and longer Option Model numbers sometimes used before 1970.
+These codes helped select correct replacement parts for warranty service.

-The label is most often located on the back of the glovebox door, on the inside of the trunk lid, or on the bottom of the spare tire cover.
-On some SUVs and mini-vans, the SPID label is located on one of the plastic storage covers in the rear of the vehicle.
+The SPID label is most often located on the back of the glovebox door, on the inside of the trunk lid, or on the bottom of the spare tire cover.
+On some SUVs and minivans, the SPID label is located on one of the plastic storage covers in the rear of the vehicle.While fairly complete, these do not include every RPO on a vehicle:

-The SPID lists, in alphanumeric order, many of the options built into a vehicle, both RPOs and the older and longer Option Model numbers sometimes used before 1970.
-These codes can be used to help select the correct replacement parts.

-In 2018, the SPID was replaced by a QR code label located on the B-pillar (driver's side, between front and rear doors).
-While fairly complete, it does not include every RPO.
+In 2017, the SPID was replaced by a QR code label located on the B-pillar (driver's side, between front and rear doors).